cheerful/freckle-apidocs/content/index.md

 This explanation uses a new error code: **dependent**, and the **field** field will indicate which associated resources exist and are preventing this resource from being deleted.

+**Note that custom error codes can be defined for a resource's delete action, and will be documented in the resource's API page.**

 <%= headers 422 %>
 <%= json :delete_error_example %>

 ## When a resource cannot be archived

 The archive action will only succeeed if the resource is able to archived.
 If the resource is able to be deleted, then it is unable to be archived.
-If a resource is unable to be archived, a `422` error will be returned, with an explanation for why the resource cannot be archived.
+If a resource is unable to be archived, a `422` error will be returned, with an explanation for why cd ..the resource cannot be archived.

 This explanation uses a new error code: **deletable**, and the **field** field will point to the `id` field.
 This error code indicates that the delete action should be called on this resource.

+**Note that custom error codes can be defined for a resource's archive action, and will be documented in the resource's API page.**

 <%= headers 422 %>
 <%= json :archive_error_example %>